andrewjohnston99/3PDC/README.md

     3. Navigate to [maps.google.com](https://maps.google.com) and sign in using the account created for locating sharing with the Pi.

     4. Once authenticated, while still on the Google Maps landing page, click the extension and have it export a cookie file.
 The format will be something like `google.com_cookies.txt`.
 You may opt for a different filename however it will need to be changed in the config file if it is different than the default above.
 Save or copy the file to the `Scheduler` directory in the project.
 This should replace the temporary/template file.

+8. Update the `config.py` file with the following details:

+    > set `person_full_name` to equal the name on the Google Account of the end user (the phone)
+    > set `rpi_google_email` to equal the email of the Google account used by the Pi (must be the same account as what generated the cookie file)

+    The config file also includes other parameters to adjust such as platform, max cam number, the GA 511 endpoint, and the check for broadcast polling interval however these should not be changed unless necessary for testing, diagnostics, or development.